 - Ancillary evidence of exemplary teaching methods (video, web-based media, photos, newspaper articles, audio files), if available, will be accepted

-Send submissions electronically (single PDF preferred) to Awards Administrator: (Coming Soon!)
+Send submissions electronically as a single PDF to Awards Administrator: Jonathan Deutsch — firstname.lastname@example.org

 - Deadline for annual submission: February 15 (late applications will not be reviewed)

 - 3 anonymous judges, representing 3 disciplines, will assess the submissions